Prastiwar/TPFramework/README.md

 ## Using

-See our wiki for [documentation](https://github.com/Prastiwar/TPFramework/wiki).
+See our wiki for [documentation](https://github.com/Prastiwar/TPFramework/wiki) to see API with examples.

 ## Contributing

-You can freely contribute with us by reporting issues and making pull requests!
+You can freely contribute with us!
+Report issues and make pull requests to help us improve this project.
 Please read [CONTRIBUTING.md](https://github.com/Prastiwar/TPFramework/blob/master/.github/CONTRIBUTING.md) for details on contributing.

 ## Authors